federicomaffei/My-Student-Directory/README.md

 My-Student-Directory
 ====================

-Student Directory is the Week 1 project I did during Week 1 at [Makers Academy](http://www.makersacademy.com).
+Student Directory is the Week 1 project I worked on at [Makers Academy](http://www.makersacademy.com).

 The main aim of the project is creating an application which allows to create a directory for Makers students.